The RV Bandit who stole a million dollars, one wallet at a time

 But if you’re going to steal, don’t return to the same locations to commit your crimes.
 And if you’re going to return to the same locations, don’t keep souvenirs of your thefts.
 And if you’re going to keep souvenirs, for heaven’s sake don’t let yourself get caught on camera.

-And if you steal long enough, and you return to the same locations, and you keep souvenirs, and you get caught on camera … well, son, you’re pretty much screwed.
+Because if you steal long enough, and you return to the same locations, and you keep souvenirs, and you get caught on camera … well, son, you’re pretty much screwed.

 Ladies and gentlemen, we present the story of the RV Bandit.
 It’s a tale that spans decades, involving dozens of crime scenes at countless racetracks, hundreds of victims, one Hollywood star and one thorough ass-kicking.
 It’s a tale of a million-dollar heist, one wallet at a time.
 And naturally, it’s centered in Florida.